Abraham Lincoln High School (San Francisco): Traditions

-Always will remember thee.
-Hail!
-Hail!
-Hail!

 The Bell Game is a 70-year old football tradition between Lincoln and rival Washington High School.
 The winning school receives the prized bell.
 Spirit week takes place the week of the Bell Game.

 The annual Unity Assembly (formerly Brotherhood and Sisterhood Assembly) is one of the largest events at ALHS.
 Various clubs perform to celebrate the school's diversity.
 Unity Assembly began to understand other cultures after a near-fatal school-related shooting, which resulted in a paralyzed teenager over twenty years ago.
 Unity Assembly is a two-hour assembly presented by extracurricular clubs that promote tolerance and awareness.

 Lincoln hosts two seasonal festivals each year: Fall Fest and Spring Fest.
 During these Fests, clubs hold fundraising activities in the open courtyard.

 The Turkey Day game is the city championship football game held annually on Thanksgiving.

 In popular culture

 The first Star Trek convention in Northern California was held at Lincoln in 1975.

 In the Cartoon Network show The Amazing World of Gumball (2011-2019) and its sequel series The Wonderfully Weird World of Gumball (2025), a visually tweaked version of the exterior is used to represent the school the characters attend.
 In the show, the walls are beige instead of white, the doors are multicolored, and the sign shows the name of the school as it is referred to in the show.